swilgosz/hanamimastery/data/episodes/56-progress-bar.md

 end
 ```

-`HX-Trigger` is a header that will tell the HTMX to trigger the `done` action, which will fire up the `SearchResult` action, which will render the result of the search.
+`HX-Trigger` is a header that will tell the HTMX to trigger the `done` action, which will fire up the `SearchResult` action, and that will render the result of the search.
-The header is based on the redis value, which is set by the worker, which we will see in a moment.
+The header is based on the redis value, which is set by the worker (we will get there soon).

 ```ruby
 module SearchResult